Borrisson/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 It is a student development project to touch on new technologies that are foreign to me.
-These technologies include, but not limited too, AJAX, CSS, jQuery, HTML5 and CSS3.
+These technologies include, but not limited too, AJAX, CSS, SCSS, jQuery, HTML5 and CSS3.

 !["screenshot of the desktop view"](https://github.com/Borrisson/tweeter/blob/master/public/images/preview/tweeter-desktop.png)